Skip to content

 ← Back to Blog

-• Under 30 characters: Too vague.
+• Too short: Vague.
 Not enough information to compel a click.

-• 30–55 characters: The performance peak.
-Specific enough to communicate value, short enough to display fully on mobile.
+• Clear and compact: Specific enough to communicate value, short enough to scan.

-Takeaway: Edit your title until it's under 55 characters.
-If you can't, the title is probably trying to do too much.
-Split the idea or simplify the promise.
+Takeaway: Edit your title until every word earns its place.
+If the title is doing too much, split the idea or simplify the promise.

 • "7 Mistakes…" (specific, digestible)